Windmill Software Ltd

 How fast can Windmill collect data?

-This means "data not yet ready".
 For serial instruments, in ComDebug's Terminal screen press the Run button.
 Do you see your data appearing there?
-If not check your settings.
-Here are some example settings for a number of serial instruments.
+If not this is most likely due to you not parsing the instrument's message properly, but might also be caused by a problem with the cable.
+Here are some example parsing settings for a number of serial instruments.

 Can I scroll the Chart?